Start a conversation

 Day 3- PAUCARCANCHA – LLACTAPATA – KM 82 – OLLANTAYTAMBO – AGUAS CALIENTES

 After breakfast, you will visit the Inca archaeological site of Paucarcancha before continuing on with your trek.
-This day you get to trek on an original section of the Classic Inca Trail.
+Today you get to trek on an original section of the Classic Inca Trail.
 As you are trekking you will be enthralled by the stunning views of the surrounding valleys and mountains.
 You will also get just a bit of the famous Inca Trail by visiting the famous Llactapata Inca archaeological site.
 This site is known for having been an Inca village characterized by its houses, water channels, and many farming terraces gently bordering the mountain side.
 From Llactapata, we will trek for about 1 hour and then stop for lunch.

 After lunch, you will hike for about another 2 hours until you reach Km 82, where you will meet up with our private van and be transferred to the city of Ollantaytambo.
 At Ollantaytambo, you will get to enjoy dinner and we will take the 7:04pm train to Aguas Calientes where you will stay the evening in anticipation of visiting the famous Machu Picchu Citadel.